-Let me start this list of the best juicers in Canada with the Breville.
-This is a powerful family-friendly juice extractor that can help you make large volumes of fresh juice and easily processes any type of raw fruits and veggies.
+Let’s start this list of the best juicers in Canada with the Breville.
+This powerful family-friendly juice extractor can help you make large volumes of fresh juice and easily processes any raw fruits and veggies.

-Depending on the type of fruit you choose, you can vary the speed of processing them.
+Depending on the type of fruit you choose, you can vary the processing speed.
 The high speed works best for hard and fibrous things like carrots and celery, while the low speed will help you get the most out of grapes and soft berries.

-Also, even though it’s a centrifugal juicer, the Breville cares about preserving all the vitamins in the final product.
-The cutting disk is encased in a mesh filter that not only traps little bits of pulp before pouring the juice into the jug but also ensures an insignificant temperature increase.
+Also, even though it's a centrifugal juicer, Breville cares about preserving all the vitamins in the final product.
+The cutting disk is encased in a mesh filter that traps little bits of pulp before pouring the juice into the jug and ensures an insignificant temperature increase.

-Finally, the jug itself has a tight-seal lid that makes it very convenient for storing the freshly made juice in the fridge, so it won’t spoil if you made a large amount.
+Finally, the jug itself has a tight-seal lid that makes it very convenient for storing the freshly made juice in the fridge, so it won't spoil if you make a large amount.

-Overall, this juicer is efficient for any type of fruit and can help you and your family consume more fruits and veggies on a daily basis.
+Overall, this juicer is efficient for any fruit and can help you and your family consume more fruits and veggies daily.